kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/7862-cpu-startup-boost/README.md

 ## Implementation History

+* 2025-08-05: Make some API changes and clarify behavior during and after boost period in the workflow section.
 * 2025-06-23: Decouple Startup CPU Boost from InPlaceOrRecreate mode, allow users to specify a `startupBoost` config in `VerticalPodAutoscalerSpec` and in `ContainerPolicies` to make the API simpler and add more yaml examples.